AlexGustafsson/cupdate/README.md

 Features:

+- Supports Kubernetes and Docker (one or more hosts, local or remote)
 - Zero configuration required
 - Performant and lightweight - uses virtually zero CPU and roughly 14MiB RAM
 - Auto-detect container images in Kubernetes and Docker